jdrew1303/elecex-challenge-1/README.md

 If at any point you have questions concerning the coding challenge and/or interview process, please do not hesitate to email developers@electricityexchange.ie

-## This challenge is intended to assess your coding ability in NodeJS.
+This challenge is intended to assess your coding ability in NodeJS.

-- You should not spend more than 2.5 - 3 hours on implementing the requirements.
-(If you want to spend more time, but we understand that people have busy lives)
+You should not spend more than 2.5 - 3 hours on implementing the requirements.
-- You should include

 ## Prerequisites